cpchalk/gpcheckx/README.md

 # The 'Add Diagonals' script.

 This script has two parts.
+We use $1 as the variable used to contain the group name (gpname).

 Part 1 Add diagonals to the current set of word differences, store this larger set in gpname.diff2diaggood and build a word acceptor based on this which is then stored in gpname.wa2.

-./bin/gpcheckx  -diagonals  -diff2name diaggood -v  $1;
+./bin/gpcheckx  -diagonals  -diff2name diaggood -v  $1

 cp $1.wa $1.wa2